Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 @anyvm @anyvm ask
 ~~~

-You may also restrict the type of dispVM allowed in the policy by using the `@dispvm:templatename` syntax.
+Note: it is possible to further restrict the dispVM by specifying the template it's based on with the `@dispvm:templatename` syntax.
 See the [official doc](https://www.qubes-os.org/doc/disposablevm/#opening-a-link-in-a-disposablevm-based-on-a-non-default-disposablevm-template-from-a-qube) for further details.

 Considerations on dispVMs